HReynaud/EchoNet-Synthetic/README.md

 ### Structure

-The models are structured as follows:
+The models should be structured as follows:
 ```
 models
 ├── lidm_dynamic